materik/sketchplugin-pixelperfect/README.md

 ### `margin`

 Margin properties places the layer certain pixels off the sides relative it's layer group.
 The property indexes are; `t` for top, `r` for right, `b` for bottom, and `l` for left.
 If no number is specified it will be regarded as 0.
-If you want the layer to stretch all sides you can use the shorthand `trbl`.

 **Examples:** `t:b:r30`, `b10:l10`, `tbrl`